-The class alleges that the visual effects and animation companies have conspired to restrain competition in order to suppress payment to animators and other related workers, cheating these employees out of bidding competition.
+The class alleged that the visual effects and animation companies conspired to restrain competition in order to suppress payment to animators and other related workers, cheating these employees out of bidding competition.

-According to the suit, the animation companies secretly agreed to work together to deprive thousands of their employees better compensation and deny them opportunities to advance their careers at other companies, doing so by limiting recruitment activities that otherwise would have existed.
-This included the companies colluding to not actively recruit employees from each other – an anti-solicitation scheme.
+According to the suit’s allegations, the animation companies secretly agreed to work together to deprive thousands of their employees better compensation and deny them opportunities to advance their careers at other companies, doing so by limiting recruitment activities that otherwise would have existed.
+This included the companies allegedly agreeing to not actively recruit employees from each other — also known as an anti-solicitation scheme.

-The suit alleges that although the anti-solicitation scheme may have started in Northern California, the scheme metastasized beyond that region.
+The lawsuit alleged that although the anti-solicitation scheme may have started in Northern California, the scheme metastasized beyond that region.
 Pixar’s Vice President of Human Resources, Lori McAdams, wrote in 2005: “With regard to ILM, Sony, Blue Sky, etc., . . . we have a gentleman’s agreement not to directly solicit/poach from their employee pool.”
-Another individual involved in the scheme wrote in an email, “I know you are adamant about keeping a lid on rising labor costs,” according to the complaint.
+Another individual allegedly involved in the scheme wrote in an email, “I know you are adamant about keeping a lid on rising labor costs,” according to the complaint.

 CASE TIMELINE